The Public Health AI Handbook

 “I’m building or customizing AI systems for public health”

-Start here (30 min): - Data Quality & Pipelines - Public health data requirements - Practical Toolkit - Code examples and tools - AI-Assisted Coding - GitHub Copilot, Cursor, development tools - Model Evaluation - Validation frameworks
+Start here: - Data Quality & Pipelines - Public health data requirements - Practical Toolkit - Code examples and tools - AI-Assisted Coding - GitHub Copilot, Cursor, development tools - Model Evaluation - Validation frameworks

 Focus: Technical limitations, data requirements, model behavior

-New to AI entirely? → Read Part I: Foundations sequentially (2-3 hours total)
+New to AI entirely?
+Read Part I: Foundations sequentially.

-The Public Health AI Handbook is an open-source, practical guide for understanding and applying artificial intelligence in public health—written by a public health professional (MD, MPH, UC Berkeley) with real-world experience.
+The Public Health AI Handbook is an open-source, practical guide for understanding and applying artificial intelligence in public health.

 This is a field guide for: